Probate Value

 2. /Classic Cars Valuation

-HMRC-compliant valuations for inherited classic and vintage vehicles.
-Assessed at Open Market Value by marque specialists.
+HMRC-compliant probate car valuations for inherited classic, vintage and collector vehicles.
+Jaguar, MG, Porsche, Triumph, Aston Martin and all marques assessed at Open Market Value by specialist valuers.

 What Is a Probate Classic Cars Valuation?

 The classic car market is characterised by significant price variation between apparently similar vehicles.
 Two outwardly identical Jaguar E-Types can differ in value by tens of thousands of pounds depending on matching numbers, documented ownership history, the quality of mechanical and cosmetic restoration, and whether the car retains its original specification.
-A probate valuation must account for all these distinctions.
+Vintage car valuations require even greater specialist knowledge, as pre-war vehicles have a smaller pool of comparable sales data and more nuanced factors affecting condition and desirability.

 Our classic car valuers are marque specialists and members of recognised bodies including the Institute of the Motor Industry (IMI) and specialist valuation organisations.
-They have hands-on experience of the classic car auction market and direct knowledge of current price trends across British, European, and American marques.
+They have hands-on experience of the classic car auction market and direct knowledge of current price trends across British, European, and American marques — from affordable classics such as the MGB and Triumph TR6 to six-figure collector cars such as the Aston Martin DB5 and Ferrari Dino.

 Why You Need a Professional Classic Cars Valuation